Major update: 17th January 2022

 For the biblical model, it is a beautiful correlation and we can take it as is.”

-The 3 main types of Mitochondrial DNA (mtDNA) lineages in detail
+Here we look at the three main types of Mitochondrial DNA (mtDNA) lineages in detail:

-The mitochondrial haplogroups are divided into three main groups, which are designated by the sequential letters L, M, N.‘Haplogroup’ Wikipedia [v]
+The mitochondrial haplogroups are divided into three main groups, which are designated by the sequential letters L, M, N.‘Haplogroup’ Wikipedia 8

 Humanity first split within the L group between L0 and L1-6.
 L1-6 gave rise to other L groups, one of which, L3, split into the M and N group.”